pantheon-systems/documentation/source/content/terminus/12-terminus-2-0.md

 anchorid: terminus-2-0
 ---

+This section provides information about Terminus 2.0.

 <Alert title="Note" type="info" >

-Terminus 3.0 has been released; we suggest you read the [Terminus 3.0](/terminus/terminus-3-0) page as well.
+Terminus 3.0 is the most recent release.
+Please read the [Terminus 3.0](/terminus/terminus-3-0) page as well.

 </Alert>